-One of the most influential contributions to the application of structuration theory to the study of technology and society is Orlikowski's 'technology-in-practice' framework (Orlikowski 2000).
-Building on the Giddensian model of the duality of structure and the three main dimensions through which the enactment of structuration can be studied, this framework proposes that technology-in-practice be studied as Structure through the schema provided in Figure 2.
+One of the most influential contributions to the application of structuration theory to the study of technology and society is Orlikowski's technologies-in-practice framework (Orlikowski 2000).
+Building on the Giddensian model of the duality of Structure and the three main dimensions through which the enactment of structuration can be studied, this framework proposes that technology-in-practice is studied as Structure through the schema provided in Figure 2.